-In October 2019, our community partner, the North Bergen School District, offered the Curriculum-Based Support Groups, Rainbow Days program to its first student cohort at North Bergen High School.
+In October 2019, our community partner, the North Bergen School District, offered the Rainbow Days Curriculum-Based Support Group program to its first student cohort at North Bergen High School.
 Together with the North Bergen Director of Student Services, Theresa Rabelo, and the guidance counselors, we are working on making strong connections with students, their families, and the community.

 Rainbow Days and ACES